 DFM also has a conservation and efficiency role in the State of Delaware's participation in the President's 2011 Better Buildings Challenge, which is overseen by the U.S. Department of Energy.
 The challenge requires a 20% portfolio-wide energy reduction by 2020, but the State of Delaware exceeds this through Executive Order Eighteen.

 |DFM Photo Gallery|

 DFM oversees new construction for state-owned facilities, ensuring that LEED Silver design principles are implemented for resource efficiency and environmental sensitivity.
 To-date, DFM has one certification underway at the Carvel State Office Building in Wilmington and is working alongside DNREC in its certification of the Richardson & Robbins Building in Dover.
 DFM also works closely with energy providers to maintain competitive rates, secure cost-saving green power agreements, and resolve billing questions among state agencies.
-In 2012, the agency accepted the EPA's Green Power Partnership, committing 20% energy to clean renewable sources.
+In 2012, and again in 2013, the agency accepted the EPA's Green Power Partnership, committing at least 20% energy to clean renewable sources.